Nithya Venkat is a skin care enthusiast who loves to research and write about topics that involves all aspects of skin care.

 The anti-fungal and antibacterial properties of Neem are very effective in treating acne.
 It also helps to ease any itching sensation on the skin and soothes inflamed skin.

-Azadirachtin is an organic compound present in Neem that destroys the walls of the bacteria that causes acne.
-The destruction of the bacterial walls kills the acne-causing bacteria and prevent the spread of acne to the other areas of the skin.
+Azadirachtin is an organic compound present in Neem that destroys the walls of the bacteria that cause acne.
+The destruction of the bacterial walls kills the acne-causing bacteria and prevents the spread of acne to the other areas of the skin.

 Neem does not dry out the skin totally because it also has moisturizing properties.
 The healing properties of Neem help to treat skin affected by acne and lighten scar and pigmentation marks on the skin due to acne.

 1. Take two to three drops of Neem oil in a small bowl and use a small cotton ball to apply the Neem oil on the skin affected with acne.

 2. Boil Neem leaves in water till the water turns green.
 Strain the water to remove the Neem leaves and let the Neem water cool down.
 Dip a cotton ball in the Neem water and apply it on the areas affected by acne.
 This water can also be used to wash the face.